-- The NIH Manuscript Submission System is available here .
+- Access the NIH Manuscript Submission System .

-- Web tutorials on the submission process are available here .
+- Access web tutorials on the submission process.

 - Some journal publishers will deposit your article for you.
-Check here to see if your publisher does this.
+Check the Identify Submission Method page on the NIH site to see if your publisher does this.
 It remains the author's responsibility to be sure that submission is done in a timely manner.